NORCE-DrillingAndWells/drilling_cloudfree_chatbot/README.md

 git lfs install
 ```

-Or, if you do not want to install git-lfs, you can download the weight file `ft_models_v2/6config/model.safetensors` manually and put it in the right place.
+Or, if you do not want to install git-lfs, you can download the weights file `ft_models_v2/6config/model.safetensors` manually and put it in the right place.

-#### 4. Download this code
+### 4. Download this code

 ```
 git clone https://github.com/NORCE-DrillingAndWells/drilling_cloudfree_chatbot.git
 ```

-Ensure the weight file `ft_models_v2/6config/model.safetensors` is the right one.
+Ensure the weights file `ft_models_v2/6config/model.safetensors` is the right one.
 It can be just a placeholder if you download the code using `git clone` without installing `git-lfs`.
 In this case, download the right file manually.

-#### 5. Create and activate a virtual enviornment
+### 5. Create and activate a virtual enviornment

+If necessary, you can create an isolated virtual enviornment to avoid corrupting the versions of dependencies in your global environment.

 Create a virtual enviornment: